SEPCheesecakeFactory/SEP3/GroupContract.md

 ## 2. Purpose

-Our group aims to successfully complete the SEP2 project and other second-semester group assignments.
+Our group aims to successfully complete the SEP3 project and other third-semester group assignments.
 The objectives are as follows:

 - Deliver a project that meets acceptable standards, ideally achieving high grades (10–12).